kartikeya042/kartikeya042/readme.md

 ###

-<h3 align="left">I'm Kartikeya and I love competitive programming and web development.
-Lately, I've been diving into machine learning, mostly just to see what's possible.</h3>
+<h3 align="center">I'm Kartikeya and I love competitive programming and web development.
+Lately, I've been diving into machine learning, mostly just to see what's possible. <br>
+ Um, I'm the type of person that if you ask me a question and I don't know the answer, I'm gonna tell you that I don't know.
+But I bet you what, I know how to find the answer and I will find the answer.</h3>

 ###